 - Maximum Maturity: 5 years (additional limitations based on credit, below) - Maximum Portfolio Exposure: 30% - Maximum Issuer Exposure: No more than 5% of the Portfolio shall be invested in any single institution. - Credit Requirement: Must be Rated A3, A-, or A- or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
-No Rating may be lower than any of the Rating listed above and should have minimum "A" rating category or its equivalent or better. - Eligibility: Limited to corporations organized and operating within the United States or depository institutions licensed by the United States or any state and operating within the United States
+No Rating may be lower than any of the Rating listed above. - Eligibility: Limited to corporations organized and operating within the United States or depository institutions licensed by the United States or any state and operating within the United States